mmelotti/generic-alchemy-notes/README.md

 Assim aprende React com Astrologia.
 Realidade Aumentada com Mitologia.

+# About free will (or the economy against life)

+This is harsh to considere it, and it is hard consdering it, but people could choice over going outside, right?
+How is it difference to carry a gun and do a blind shot?
+First sight you may thinks it does not make sense.
+But considering the pandemic affects now when science is showing that going outside represent a risk to life we have to considere it and feel it.
+The virus is real and we have to deal with many many considerations about the risk and about life.
+The greater problem as a affect is to overload the hospitals and causes a break into the health system as a whole (regionally).

+People want to keep a dead system alive.
+The economy the way we know must change.
+The way we look to each other must change.
+We will have to really see ourselfs not only as a indivisual, but also as a member of a community.
+It starts in the smallests organization, as in family.

 # Fogo e tecnologia

 O fogo pega fácil uma vez que já está quente o ambiente... mas no início é preciso esforço pra manter o fogo aceso.... mas uma vez que pega qualquer coisa serve como combustivel, o fogo consome quase tudo FISICAMENTE ... manter o fogo é mais fácil do que fazer o fogo...